jlbali/typescript_node_react_crud/README.md

 As stated, we will follow the exercise but it is not perhaps the best way of accomplishing the desired functionality.
 Too much logic inside the ToDoPage, the form should be a different component.

+Design, Navbar, forms opened in other windows, etc...
+As georayos2...

 Next steps: